- Indirect access is frequently covered without drawing a distinction between type 1 and type 2 indirect access.

 I don’t know if this is the same distinction I am drawing between Type 1 and Type 2 indirect access, but it does sound similar.

 If we take Dave Blake’s comment, regarding “knowingly take advantage of SAP’s infrastructure without paying…”

 So SAP applies a double standard.
-First, it will allow its applications to “indirectly access” (that is under its expanded definition) other applications, but if the software from another vendor does the same thing, then SAP wants licenses of the connected to system to be paid.
+First, it will allow its applications to “indirectly access” (that is under its expanded definition) other applications, but if the software from another vendor does the same thing, then SAP wants licenses of the connection to system to be paid.
 That is indirect access only applies when the application is from a different software vendor.
-However, that is a completely inconsistent definition of indirect access.
+However, that is an entirely inconsistent definition of indirect access.
 I want this point emphasized so.